JereKuusela/valheim-upgrade_world/publish/README.md

 - Show map coordinates: If true, shows coordinates and distance on the big map.
 - Show minimap coordinates: If true, shows coordinates on the minimap.
 - Root users: SteamIds that are allowed to execute commands.
 If not set, all admins can use the commands.
+- Dedicated server execution: If enabled, the dedicated server can directly use the commands.
+This may allow some mods to bypass the root users restriction (for example Server Devcommands mod).

 Examples:
 - Setting "300,500,500,0|1000,2000,500,0" to custom points would protect areas at coordinates 300,500 and 1000,2000 within 500 meters.